 • The energy efficiency and insulation of the door.
 You want to choose a door that can keep your home comfortable and reduce your heating and cooling costs even a thermally broken door or window.

 • The aesthetics and curb appeal of the door.
 You want to choose a door that reflects your personality and taste, and that makes a good impression on visitors and passersby.

-You probably don’t think about your doors much, but they suddenly become the central point of frustration when they fail to function correctly or operate smoothly.
+Having said that, you probably don’t think much about your front entry doors swing, but they suddenly become the central point of frustration when they fail to function correctly or operate smoothly.
 Doors shouldn’t require much thought, but when they act up or become an irritating part of your home, you’ll be glad that you know a thing or two about how to fix them.

 There are right hand doors and left hand doors, both of which just mean that the doors are hung differently where the door swing is (either on the right or left).
 You may believe this isn’t significant, but if something ever happens where you need to replace parts for your door, you’re going to need to know if your door is right hand or left hand.

 Now, if you’re trying to determine which type of door your home is equipped with, use this simple method:

 - Standing with your back against the swinging door hinges, open your door.
 If the door swing is on your left and also inward, then you’ve got a left hand door.

 - If you do the same and the door swing is on your right and outward, then it’s a right hand door.